-It is noted that this section will not be used if the applicant is found eligible for Medicaid or Marketplace coverage.
-If someone is found eligible for FAMIS and they want to select their health plan in advance s/he can check the box in front of the health plan name and list his/her name on the line next to that selection.
+It is noted that this section will not be used if the applicant is found eligible for Medicaid or private coverage purchased via the VIM.
+If someone is found eligible for a FAMIS program and s/he wants to select a health plan in advance s/he can check the box in front of the health plan name and list his/her name on the line next to that selection.